 BMS 448X will be a laboratory-centered course that focuses on prosected human cadavers to develop an in-depth understanding of human anatomical function.The course will follow a regional approach and stress relationships between neighboring anatomical structures.During laboratory sessions, students teams will study anatomy from multiple individuals to gain an appreciation for anatomical variation and effects on the body from aging, disease, etc.Additional laboratory activities include study in osteology, radiograph interpretation and case studies.
 Cr.
 4. Repeatable.
 S. Prereq: BIOL 255 or equivalent AND an introductory biology course.

-Check out this story about the Lab in the Iowa State Daily - Here
+Check out this story about the Lab from the Iowa State University News Services - Here